xxixror/network-ids-security-monitoring/README.md

 ---

+⚠️ Note:
+GitHub PDF preview may not display some images correctly.
+Please download the PDF to view the full report.
 ## Key Takeaways
 - Hands-on experience with network-based intrusion detection systems (IDS)
 - Practical understanding of security monitoring architectures